Hornbill-Docs/data-imports-guide/data-imports-guide/assets/asset-relationship-auth.md

 ### User

 Every action within Hornbill must be performed in the context of a user account.
 The user account must possess roles for the platform and applications that you are granting access to via the import utility.
 The above comment about roles refers to the [Hornbill Security Model](/esp-fundamentals/security/account-types) when associating roles with user accounts.
-This security  measure prevents you from inflating your session rights, or granting a user more rights than you have yourself.
+This security measure prevents you from inflating your session rights or granting a user more rights than you have yourself.

 :::important
 We strongly recommend that you create a Service Account in your Hornbill instance, and API Keys against that account which can then be used to perform the required API calls back into Hornbill.